imSarthakGautam/Django_init/README.md

  - provides tools and libraries for building webapps
  - which includes built-in admin panel and ORM, templating engine.

+## Django Important Terminologies:

+ ### Views
+ Views in Django are like the "brain" of your application.
+They take in user requests, process them (often involving querying the database), and return a response.
+Views can return different types of responses, such as HTML, JSON, or even an error message.

+ ### Templates
+ Templates are HTML files with placeholders for dynamic content.
+They determine how the content will be displayed to the user.
+Django uses a templating engine that allows you to embed Django Template Language (DTL) to add logic like loops and conditionals.

+ ### Model
+ Models are the "blueprints" for your database.
+They define the structure of your data, specifying the fields and types of data you want to store.
+Models are Python classes that Django converts into database tables.

+ ### ORMs
+ Django ORM (Object-Relational Mapper) is a powerful feature of Django wherby it acts as a layer between the Django application and the database, that allows developers to interact with the database and manipulate data using Python code (objects and methods) instead of writing raw SQL queries.

+# Django Setup:

 ## Environment setup
 - creating a virtual environment **In Windows**.
 ```